2-Can/HarryWoollett_T1A2/README.md

 ## Target Audience

-The website is designed to viewed by potential employers in the tech industry, however it is easily navigatable for for any other interested parties.
+The website is designed to viewed by potential employers in the tech industry, however it is easily navigatable for any other interested parties.

 ---